Donald Trump Slaps New Sanctions On Russia Over Sergei Skripal Poisoning

 — POLITICO (@politico) August 2, 2019

-The sanctions came a day after Trump spoke to Russian President Vladimir Putin, in a call Trump characterized on Thursday as focusing on huge wildfires in Siberia.
+The sanctions came a day after Trump spoke to Russian President Vladimir Putin in a call the president characterized on Thursday as focusing on huge wildfires in Siberia.
 He made no mention of the new sanctions, according to The New York Times.

 Lawmakers on both sides of the aisle have criticized Trump’s delay in following up on last year’s sanctions.